 Christmas in Colmar

 Christmas time is said to be magic in Colmar.
 The six (!)
 Christmas markets in Colmar attract lots of people; they are actually in the European Best Christmas Markets Top 10!
 Staying here around Christmas will be so super romantic!
-The ‘Magical World’ of Christmas markets in Colmar start on November 22 and last until December 29, 2019.
-You can book your Colmar Christmas Market Tour already!
+The ‘Magical World’ of Christmas markets in Colmar start on November 24 and last until December 29, 2022.
+You can book your Colmar Christmas Market Tour or stroll around yourself.

 Where to stay in Colmar